Accountancy, MAcc

 What You'll Learn

 Business is constantly changing and The University of Scranton is committed to ensuring our students are prepared for the opportunities of tomorrow.
-Based on employer and student feedback, we introduced new courses in governmental and non-profit accounting in fall 2014.
+We introduce new courses and redesign existing courses to address the current market, as well as employer and student feedback.
 Strong learning outcomes are guaranteed at The University of Scranton.

 We’ll prepare you to: